Demerit Points NSW

 If you contest a traffic violation and win, you will not be assessed demerit points.
 If the court finds you guilty but dismisses the offence, no demerit points are recorded.

 If you hold an unrestricted licence and a demerit point suspension is ordered, you can apply for a “good behaviour period.”
-You can only do this once and you must apply before your suspension begins.
-If you make it through the 12 month good behaviour period without accumulating more demerit points, you will not be required to serve the suspension.
+You can only do this once, and you must apply before your suspension begins.
+If you make it through the 12 months good behaviour period without accumulating more demerit points, you will not be required to serve the suspension.
 If you receive more than one demerit point during the good behaviour period, your suspension will be doubled.